-407. It shall be the duty of the person on whose application an order under section 406 was made, within 21 days after the making of the order, to file with the Registrar a certified copy of the order, and if that person fails so to do he shall be liable to a fine of 250,000 kyats.
+407. It shall be the duty of the person on whose application an order under section 406 was made, within 21 days after the making of the order, to file with the Registrar a certified copy of the order, and if that person fails so to do he shall be liable to a fine not exceeding 5 penalty units.